return42/sphkerneldoc/linux_src_doc/kernel/locking/mutex_c.rst

 (or statically defined) before it can be locked. \ :c:func:`memset`\ -ing the mutex to 0 is not allowed.

-( The CONFIG_DEBUG_MUTEXES .config option turns on debugging checks that will enforce the restrictions and will also do deadlock debugging. )
+(The CONFIG_DEBUG_MUTEXES .config option turns on debugging checks that will enforce the restrictions and will also do deadlock debugging)

 This function is similar to (but not equivalent to) \ :c:func:`down`\ .